ajanin/bash_tutorial/tutorial.md

 ./echo.py     Hello   my   name  is    Adam
 ```

 What's happening is Bash does a lot of processing of the command line you type before it calls the command.
-You've seen a bunch of that in the examples -- process substitution, command substitution, even variables.
+You've seen a bunch of that in the examples -- process substitution, command substitution, glob substitution (e.g. `*.html`), and even variables.
 Try the following:
 ```
 name=Adam
 ./echo.py    Hello   my   name  is    $name